SirBooom/SirBooom/README.md

-# Hi there, I'm SirBooom 👋
+# Hi there, Mohammad 👋

 🎓 **Student in Applied Computer Science** at htw saar
 _Previously Computer Science student at Saarland University_